plin-code/laravel-istat-geography/README.md

 The `config/istat-geography.php` file allows you to customize:

+- **Database connection**: Choose which database connection the package tables should use (defaults to the main connection)
 - **Table names**: Customize the database table names
 - **Model classes**: Use your own model classes by extending the base ones
 - **CSV URL**: Change the ISTAT data source URL (also via `ISTAT_CSV_URL` env)